 The model for this in the contemporary world is Margaret Thatcher, who was beyond iron to somewhere around titanium towards her (entirely-male) cabinet, and defines the "presidential Premiership" in British politics even more than Tony Blair.
 The nickname was applied to her in an insulting manner by the Soviet military newspaper Red Star in 1976, when she was still Leader of the Opposition, but soon became affectionate.
 (No mental fatigue, only metal fatigue.)

 In certain media, they often have British accents, heaven knows why.
-Regardless of media, she is likely to have Power Hair.
+In most media, she is likely to have Power Hair.
 In anime, it is more often long hair, in whatever color.
 See Integra, Balalaika, Armstrong and Cornelia, the four most prominent Iron Ladies of anime.

 Compare/contrast Evil Matriarch.
 Also contrast her possible opposites Stepford Smiler, Misplaced Kindergarten Teacher, and Cute and Psycho, all of whom are more prone to using emotion to get what they want rather than setting it aside as the Iron Lady does.

 If she is royal, see The High Queen, God Save Us from the Queen!, and/or The Woman Wearing the Queenly Mask.
 For her typical Evil Counterpart, see The Baroness.
 May well have been a Go-Getter Girl when younger.
 The Lady of War is a comparable action-ready variant (and can overlap each other if she's active both in the field of battle and politics simultaneously) as well.

 For the 2011 movie about Margaret Thatcher starring Meryl Streep, see The Iron Lady.